-Historically, we have been targeted at grade 9-12 teachers, but 8th grade and community college teachers have also participated, as have non-traditional educators such as museum educators, or amateur astronomers who do a lot of outreach.
+Historically, we have targeted grade 9-12 teachers, but 8th grade and community college educators have also participated, as have non-traditional educators such as museum educators, or amateur astronomers who do a lot of outreach.
 Educators not currently in the classroom but working in other venues such as planetariums or observatories are encouraged to apply!
 Again, please contact us if you have questions.

-The NASA/IPAC Teacher Archive Research Program (NITARP) is the relatively new name of something that has been around since 2004.
+The NASA/IPAC Teacher Archive Research Program (NITARP) has been around since 2004, albeit under a different name from 2004-2009.
 The program used to be known as the Spitzer Research Program for Teachers & Students.
-Participants now are encouraged to use data from any NASA archive, not just Spitzer Space Telescope data.
+Participants now are encouraged to use data from any NASA archive of astronomy data, not just Spitzer Space Telescope data.